 If there's one thing the Ranger Cargo shorts aren't lacking, it's style.
 By this, we mean a subtle and casual style that looks good both on and off the bike.
 If not for the Foxhead logo on the left thigh, you might not ever know these are mountain bike shorts.

 The protection offered by the Ranger Cargo is like a lot of the other shorts in this review, we'd call it moderate.
-The 12-inch inseam length provides coverage down to the kneecap when standing and a couple inches above when seated and pedaling.
+The 12-inch inseam length provides coverage down to the kneecap when standing and a couple of inches above when seated and pedaling.

-With a retail price of only $80, we feel the Ranger Cargo is a great value.
+We feel the Ranger Cargo is a great value.
 Not only are these shorts good looking and comfortable, but they come with a removable chamois liner.
 If you're a rider on a budget, or even if you're not, this is a solid deal worthy of our Best Buy Award.

 We don't hand out our Best Buy Award to just any pair of shorts.
 The redesigned Ranger Cargo has an improved fit, a functional pocket layout, and a secure adjustable waist closure.
 During testing, we were impressed by their comfort, quality, durability, and versatility, all of which come at an unbeatable price with a chamois liner included.
-If you're looking for the best value in a pair of mountain biking shorts then consider your search over.
+If you're looking for the best value in a pair of mountain biking shorts, then consider your search over.